sounar97/VillageCare-AI/README.md

 2. Create a new branch for your feature/bug fix.
 3. Submit a pull request with a clear description of your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For queries, reach out to [sounar97@gmail.com](mailto:sounar97@gmail.com).

----

-Let me know if you want to adjust or add any specific sections.